MBoemo/DNAscent/docs/source/installation.rst

 GPU Use
 -------

 The ``DNAscent detect`` executable can make use of a GPU, although this is optional (see :ref:`detect`).
-DNAscent requires CUDA 11.0 and cuDNN 8.0, and information about these can be found at the following links:
+DNAscent requires CUDA 11.8 and cuDNN 8.9.
+Information about these can be found at the following links:

 * cuDNN: https://developer.nvidia.com/cudnn
 * CUDA: https://developer.nvidia.com/cuda-11.0-download-archive